firko-learnin/discordJS-League-Tracker/README.md

 A WIP DiscordJS bot created to track game winrate with your friends, messaging the preset channel IDs when a player:

-- Enters a game, including the selected champion, icon and mode
+- Enters a game - including the selected champion, icon and mode
-- Finishes a game, including outcome, KDA ratio and game duration
+- Finishes a game - including outcome, KDA ratio and game duration

 This bot was built using:
 - Node.js: https://nodejs.org/en/